vldasika/CS-Ingest/README.md

 Finally, you can trust your data!

--Data Ingestion
+- Data Ingestion
--Data Management
+- Data Management
--Data Consumption
+- Data Consumption